-As of June 1st, 2008, bikes are no longer required to be registered in the District and you cannot be pulled over for having an unregistered bike.
+No. As of June 1, 2008, bikes are no longer required to be registered in the District and you cannot be pulled over for having an unregistered bike.

 For security reasons, WABA still recommends registering your bike with the National Bike Registry or another comparable service.
-More information can be found at waba.org/resources/preventing-bicycle-theft/
+More information can be found at: waba.org/theft